neams-th-coe/cardinal/doc/content/tutorials/pincell_multiphysics.md

   end=AuxVariables

 Next, we define a number of auxiliary variables to be used for diagnostic purposes.
 With the exception of the [FluidDensityAux](https://mooseframework.inl.gov/source/auxkernels/FluidDensityAux.html), none of the following variables are necessary for coupling, but they will allow us to visualize how data is mapped from OpenMC to the mesh mirror.
-The [FluidDensityAux](https://mooseframework.inl.gov/source/auxkernels/FluidDensityAux.html) auxiliary kernel is used to compute the fluid density, given the temperature variable `temp` (into which we will write the MOOSE and NekRS temperatures, into different regions of space).
+The [FluidDensityAux](https://mooseframework.inl.gov/source/auxkernels/FluidDensityAux.html) auxiliary kernel on the other hand is used to compute the fluid density, given the temperature variable `temp` (into which we will write the MOOSE and NekRS temperatures, into different regions of space).
 Note that we will not send fluid density from NekRS to OpenMC, because the NekRS model uses an incompressible Navier-Stokes model.
 But to a decent approximation, the fluid density can be approximated solely as a function of temperature using the
 [SodiumSaturationFluidProperties](https://mooseframework.inl.gov/source/userobjects/SodiumSaturationFluidProperties.html)
 (so named because these properties represent sodium properties at